 How To Assemble The Salad

-In a medium size mixing bowl, add the rocket leaves, red cabbage and salad dressing.
+In a medium size mixing bowl, add the arugula, red cabbage and salad dressing.
 Mix until well combined.

 Sprinkle ½ the bacon on top.

 Place the Hasselback potatoes on top of that.

 Sprinkle the rest of the bacon and the chopped scallion for garnish.

 Variations and Substitutions

 Dutch cream potato substitute: If you can’t find Dutch cream potatoes, try getting Kipfler, Bintje, Sebago or Pink Eye.
 Or ask your grocer which is the best waxy potato they can recommend.
 Or at least an all-rounder potato that’s not too floury or too high in starch.

 Chopstick alternative: You don’t have to use the chopstick method to cut the potatoes.
 If you’re confident you won’t cut right through the potato, you can try freehand.
 Or, if you don’t have chopsticks, you can use thick skewers or even wooden spoons.